NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 ### Creating an HTMX component
 The instructions are the same as for creating a page, but you want to add the route in the relevant page or system's handler file.
 Additionally, htmx component templates should not include ```{{ template "default_base.gohtml" . }}```.

+## Template Definitions
+`content`: Each page expects a `content` block to be defined.
+HTMX components do not need it as they don't use the layout.
+`scripts`: Optional, at the bottom of the page.
+Can be used to add additional scripts to the page. `<script>` tags are required.
+`head`: Optional, will be loaded in `<head>` of the page.